jamesheald/COIN/README.md

 end
 ```
-After the object array has been created, the objective_COIN method can be called:
+and then call the objective_COIN method:
 ```
 o = obj.objective_COIN;
 ```